 This is an awesome perk, and it’s not something offered by the Chase Sapphire Reserve.
 This means that in some categories the Preferred is more lucrative than the Reserve.

 The Chase Sapphire Preferred and Chase Sapphire Reserve have a variety of awesome bonus categories.
 While the broadest categories are for dining and travel, there are other bonus categories that are a bit more niche, and could prove useful.
 Hopefully the above is a useful summary of what is and isn’t included with these categories.

-In the past the Sapphire Reserve’s bonus categories were significantly more compelling, but with recent changes to the Sapphire Preferred, that’s no longer the case, at least not for all consumers.
+In the past the Sapphire Reserve’s bonus categories were significantly more compelling, but with the changes to the Sapphire Preferred in 2021, that’s no longer the case, at least not for all consumers.

 What has your experience been with Chase Sapphire bonus categories?